 passports from all states and countries.
 No other form of

 identification will be accepted.
-We do not accept school IDs.
-This is non-negotiable, please don't
+We do not accept school IDs or photocopies.
+There are no exceptions.

 Do you pierce minors?

 Minors wanting to be pierced must be at least 16 years old with a government ID as mentioned above, also have a birth certificate, and a parent present also with an ID.
-This is non-negotiable, please don't ask for exceptions.
+There are no exceptions, please don't ask.